shun313/9siliconcs3/q1/classAttributesMethods.md

 ## Design Revision
 Describe any changes made to your original class.
 - I changed the Like concept to isBlocked which shows whether you blocked a specific artist.
+- I changed the addToLikedSongs() method to getBlocked() which is the option to block artists.

 ## Visibility Decisions
 | Attribute | Data Type | Visibility | Reason |
 |---|---|---|---|
 | Title | String | Public | Essential identifier that can be easily searched |
 | Genre | String | Public | Information used to recommend songs matching the users preferences |